MicrosoftDocs/visualstudio-docs/docs/debugger/remote-debugging-aspnet-on-a-remote-iis-computer.md

 2. Stop and restart the DefaultAppPool.

-### Install and configure Web Deploy for Hosting Servers on Windows Server
+### Install and configure Web Deploy on Windows Server

 [!INCLUDE [install-web-deploy-with-hosting-server](../deployment/includes/install-web-deploy-with-hosting-server.md)]